 and then computes the coefficients in the wavelet decomposition

-To get an approximation of the TV norm that uses at the same time as many levels as possible, namely $\hat\db^n$, $n = n_0,\dots,n_1$, we make use of suitable averaging to obtain almost the same rate of accuracy as by the highest level alone.
+To get an approximation of the TV norm that uses as many levels as possible at the same time, namely $\hat\db^n(f)$, $n = n_0,\dots,n_1$, we make use of suitable averaging to obtain almost the same rate of accuracy as by the highest level alone.

-\begin{proposition} If under the assumptions of Theorem~\ref{T:WaveletTVApprox} we define
+\begin{proposition} If, under the assumptions of Theorem~\ref{T:WaveletTVApprox}, we define

 then

 \end{proposition}